-NRC INCIDENT INVESTIGATION FORM Investigation start date: t.
+NRC INCIDENT IN VESTIG SATION FO ORM Investiga tion start date: Name of student target: Click here to enter text.
 Age: Click to enter text.
-School: Click enter text.
-Name(s) of alleged aggressor(s) (if known): Click here to enter text.Age: Click to enter text.Grade: Click to enter text.School enter text.
-Investigation 1 1 1 Investigation Review & attach Incident Reporting Form Review prior documented incidents by the aggressor (if yes): have incidents involved target or target group previously?
-Any previous incidents with findings of BULLYING or RETALIATION Consult as needed with additional staff, Include names here: Determine which additional staff, if any needs to be present student interviews and/or decision process, Include names here: Click here to enter text.
+Grade Click to enter text.
+School: Click to enter text.
+Name(s) of alleged aggressor(s) (if known): Click here to enter text.
+Age: Click to enter text.
+Grade: Click to enter text.
+School: Click to enter text.
+Investigation l l Review & attach Incident Reporting Form Review prior documented incidents by the age have incidents involved target or target gestary any previous incidents with findings of the Consult as needed with additional staff, Included Determine which additional staff, if any needs process, Include names here: Click here to enter text.
 Conduct student interviews.
-Read back to each student a summary of his or her account to ensure accuracy of your notes.
-Ask nurse to examine any person if physical injury occurred.
-The following checked items are attached to this report Incident Report Form (if available) Printouts of posts, social networking pages, emails, etc. Copies of investigator's note (e.g. transcripts of interviews, etc.) Nurse report(s) Police report(s) Police report(s) Determination Check all that apply: Repeated use by one or more students of a written, verbal, or electronic expression or a physical act or gesture or any combination thereof, directed at a target that must include at least one of the following: Causes physical or emotional harm to the target or damage to the target's property; Places the target in reasonable fear of harm to himself or herself or damage to his or her property; Creates a hostile environment at school for the target; Infringes on the rights of the target at school; or Materially and substantially disrupts the education process or the orderly operation of school.
-Involves an imbalance of perceived or real physical or social power between target and aggressor(s) Retaliation from reporting of previous incident
+Read back to each student a summary of his of Ask nurse to examine any person if physical in the following checked items are attached to the Incident Report Form (if available) Printouts of posts, social networking pages, emecapies of other evidence Copies of investigator's note (e.g. transcripts of Nurse report(s) Police report(s) Written statement from interviewees, reporters, roup previously BULLYING or I de names here: s to be present or her account to njury occurred his report ails, etc. ?
+RETALIATION student interviews a o ensure accuracy o Determination ☐ Check all that apply: ☐ Repeated use by one or more students of a gesture or any combination thereof, directed at a tar - Causes physical or emotional harm to the Places the target in reasonable fear of harm Creates a hostile environment at school for Infringes on the rights of the target at scho Materially and substantially disrupts the ed Involves an imbalance of perceived or real process.
+Retaliation from reporting of previous incide m to himself or r the target; col; or ducation proces physical or socia herself or damage to so or the orderly opera his or her property; tion of school.

-Provide a brief description of the nature of the bullying (if any) Click here to enter text.
-Provide a Final determination: Incidents did not meet the standard of bullying (if any): Bullying has occurred and will be dealt with in-house Criminal bullying has occurred, and police should be notified of possible criminal charges
+Provide a brief description of the nature of the bullying (if any) Click here to enter text. □ Provide a Final determination: □ Incidents did not meet the standard of bullying (if any): □ Bullying has occurred and will be dealt with in-house □ Criminal bullying has occurred, and police should be notified of possible criminal charges